 - your veggies

-You want to make sure that you’re spicing them thoroughly (usually more than you might expect), you’re salting them enough (again, enhancing flavor), you’re adding a good amount of dry ingredients to help them stick together and you’re using vegetables that will add moisture as well as flavor.
+You want to make sure that you’re spicing these lentil cakes thoroughly (usually more than you might expect), you’re salting them enough (again, enhancing flavor), you’re adding a good amount of dry ingredients to help them stick together and you’re using vegetables that will add moisture as well as flavor.

-As you can probably tell from the pictures, the ones I made were on the smaller side.
-I did that purposely because I was looking for something that could be enjoyed in multiple ways.
+As you can probably tell from the pictures, the patties I made were on the smaller side.
+I did that purposely because I was looking for vegetarian lentil cakes that could be enjoyed in multiple ways.

-So now that you have the perfect gluten-free veggie burger to try, what are you waiting for? 😉 I recommend skipping into your kitchen today and whipping these up!
+So now that you have the perfect gluten-free lentil cakes to try, what are you waiting for? 😉 I recommend skipping into your kitchen today and whipping these up!

 More Veggie Burger Recipes to try: